The first sign of a melanoma is often a new mole or a change in the appearance of an existing mole.

 In rare cases, melanoma can develop in the eye.
 It develops from pigment-producing cells called melanocytes.

 Eye melanoma usually affects the eyeball.
-The most common type is uveal or choroidal melanoma, which occurs at the back of the eye.
+The most common type is uveal or choroidal melanoma, which grows at the back of the eye.

-Very rarely, it can occur on the thin layer of tissue that covers the front of the eye (the conjunctiva) or in the coloured part of the eye (the iris).
+Very rarely, it can grow on the thin layer of tissue that covers the front of the eye (the conjunctiva) or in the coloured part of the eye (the iris).

 Noticing a dark spot or changes in vision can be signs of eye melanoma, although it's more likely to be diagnosed during a routine eye examination.